LinkSocial/Spark/README.md

-# spark
+# spark-api-rest
-This repository stores the code used in Apache Spark 2.2.0 and an utilitary python script
+This repository stores the code used in Apache Spark 2.2.0, an utilitary python script and the restful API for mobile app.